• Home

 1. What financial assistance is available for home care?

-Seniors may be eligible for various programs such as Medicaid, Veterans Affairs benefits, or long-term care insurance to help cover the costs of home care services.
+Seniors may be eligible for various programs such as Medicaid, Veterans benefits, or long-term care insurance to help cover the costs of home care services.

 2. How can I ensure the quality of home care services?